perfalcon/useful-commands/folder/notes.md

 ***Client-Side Libraries***
 Client-Side Libraries, clientlibs for short, provides a mechanism to organize and manage CSS and JavaScript files necessary for an AEM Sites implementation.
 Client-side libraries are the standard way to include CSS and JavaScript on a page in AEM

+***Experience Fragments***
+Experience Fragments, allow us to combine multiple components to create a single, reference-able, component.
+Experience Fragments have the advantage of supporting multi-site management and allows us to manage different headers/footers per locale.